hat-open/aimm/docs/server/control/event.rst

                         '$ref': '#object_arg'
     ...

-The results of functions are registered as response events, with the following structure, regardless of the exact engine function that is called:
+The control registers events that refer directly to the request that started the action and that contain information on the actions state, and, if an action returns it, its result.
+The event has the following structure:

-  * type: ``[<response_type>]``
+  * type: ``[<action_state_type>]``
   * source_timestamp is None
   * payload: JSON with the following schema: